Freelancers Union: Policy

-Sara Horowitz, Freelancers Union's founder, does not believe in a Canadian-style single-payer health care system, she said on WNYC's radio program, The Brian Lehrer Show.
-She believes that individuals should be able to buy insurance through groups like the Freelancers Union that would give them bargaining power with insurance companies.
-They should get assistance through vouchers or a refundable tax credit if they cannot afford it, she insists.

 Under federal labor laws, the Freelancers Union cannot engage in collective bargaining over wages or working conditions because it is not a certified union.
 The entertainment unions can today, because they were grandfathered in.
 Collective bargaining is a "moment in history", as Horowitz told Lehrer.
 Judging by listener phone calls, Lehrer suggested that the biggest problem freelancers had with the Freelancers Union (at the time, in 2007) was that they could not meet the organization's definition of freelancer, which requires that they work at least 20 hours a week in one of seven industries typically associated with independent workers.

 Honors

 Working Today – Freelancers Union was recognized in 2004-2006 as a leading social entrepreneur by Fast Company magazine.

 In 2013, Horowitz became a member of the New York Federal Reserve board.
 Chosen for the unique constituency the Freelancers Union represents economically, “Horowitz was appointed in 2013 as a Class C director and in 2014 she began to serve as deputy chair.
 As of 2017 she is a "Class C Director Chair."